Dilaton Effective Field Theory across the Conformal Edge: Fits to Lattice Data

 We again employ Eqs.~(\ref{eq1})-(\ref{eq3}) to fit the lattice data~\cite{Athenodorou:2021wom,Athenodorou:2024rba,SU(2)-1-data_release,SU(2)-2-data_release}.
 In this case, with the spontaneous breaking pattern $SU(2) \rightarrow SO(2)$, there are $2$ pNGBs.
 We list the measurements performed with Wilson fermions and coupling $\beta=2.1$, for the largest available volumes, in Table~\ref{Tab:2} of Appendix~\ref{app:data}.
 We identify the fermion mass $m_{\rm PCAC}$, defined following Ref.~\cite{DelDebbio:2007wk}, with the mass parameter $m$ in our fits.
 We include in our analysis only the three ensembles with the lightest mass, $a M_{\pi, d} < 0.7$.
 We tested the stability of the fits by including one or more heavier ensembles.\footnote{ As discussed in Ref.~\cite{Athenodorou:2024rba}, ensembles with $\beta>2.1$ yield a systematic decrease in the anomalous dimension of the fermion condensate, indicating to us that in those ensembles the Wilson fermion mass does not reach low enough values to assess the existence of an IR fixed point. }

 Results for $A$, $B$, and $\Delta$ are shown in Figs.~\ref{fig:AdAdj.pdf} and \ref{fig:BdAdj.pdf} in the form of $\Delta \chi^2$ contours, with central values listed in Table~\ref{Tab:adjdeft}.
 Among the central values, those for $y$ and $P$ are similar to those of Table~\ref{Tab:deft}.
 In particular, $y \approx 2$, as expected near the edge of the conformal window~\cite{Cohen:1988sq}.
 We again have $A > 0$ and $B <0$, but now $\Delta > 4$.
-Thus $V(\chi)$ turns down at large $\chi$, but the turn-down sets in well beyond the range of applicability of the dEFT.
+For these values, $B\chi^\Delta$ is an irrelevant operator that becomes less important at low energies.
+Although it explicitly breaks scale invariance, its effect on the full dilaton potential in Eq.~(\ref{eq:W}) diminishes in the massless limit, consistent with the claim that the gauge theory lies inside the conformal window.
+It is also the case that $V(\chi)$ turns down at large $\chi$, but the turn-down sets in well beyond the range of applicability of the dEFT.

 We depict this in Fig.~\ref{fig:vshape}, by plotting $M_{\pi}^2 F_{\pi} \propto V^{\prime}(F_d)$ as a function of $F_{\pi} \propto F_d$.
 The red curve, based on the central values of Table~\ref{Tab:adjdeft}, shows $V^{\prime}(F_d)$ vanishing at $F_{\pi} = 0$ (corresponding to the limit $m \rightarrow 0$ in an infrared conformal gauge theory), and increasing with $F_{\pi}$ through values well beyond the location of the data points, depicted by the black discs.
 The data points lie low enough so that the $ 1 \sigma$-fit uncertainty, represented by the shaded region, is relatively small.